 Registration and accommodations

-The optional users dinner will be at Blue Water Cafe
+The optional users dinner was at Blue Water Cafe

 Blue Water Cafe